 Lal Quarter Market, situated in Krishna Nagar (East Delhi), is the lesser-known Sarojini.
 It’s an irresistible sight for shopaholics as it offers a wide range of clothes, accessories and footwear.
 The prices are subtle, and if your bargaining game is strong, you’ve got yourself a deal worth bragging about.
 You can find tops and party dresses for as low as 50 bucks to 300 bucks.
 Your outfit won’t be complete without proper accessories; you get them all here, and at really affordable rates.

 If you are looking for handicrafts from across the country, then you will not find a better place than Dilli Haat.
 Easily accessible from INA Metro Station, Dilli Haat is open every day from 11:00 am to 10:00 pm.
 Designed like a traditional Haat, it offers a great variety of artefacts and handicrafts from all over the country.
 The ambience is complemented by thatched cottages with a village-like feel.
 An initiative by the Delhi government, this market also hosts cultural events from time to time.
+It has so many other places to visit in Delhi to explore with friends and family.
 So, now you know that Delhi is not only the political capital of the country, but also the shopping capital for people from all over the country as well as tourists.

 So, when in Delhi, take a stroll at any of these places, and get yourself everything that you want at affordable prices.
 What are you waiting for?
 Just get started.
 Click here to read about more incredible shopping places in the national capital.